-This year once again I bought six new chicks.
+In 2011 once again I bought six new chicks.
 If I learned nothing else this year, I learned I am happier when I mail order directly from the hatchery.
 That story we will save for a blog posting.
 Now to introduce this year’s flock.

-Blue Lace Red Wyandotte This year I bought two BLRW chicks this year again.
+This year I bought two BLRW chicks this year again.
 This was the second year I have tried this breed.
 The first year both chicks died within the first week.
 This year my success is only 50%.
 One of the chicks almost immediately developed pastey butt, a chick condition just like what you imagine it is.
 It developed what we would call failure to thrive in humans, and had to be put down.
 The remaining one we named Lucy because she is the first red bird we have had.
 She is skittish at best, better described as just plain space cadet.
 She has yet to develop any social acceptance of humans, and is quite adapt to dodging any attempt to even touch her.
 So far she is laying eggs we call torpedos because they the longest skinniest eggs we have ever seen.
 Here is to hoping that she will figure this laying thing out.
+In May of 2012 she went broody, but was quickly broken after a couple days in the dog crate .
+Verdict: Not likely to repeat tu she was sure pretty.

-If you are wondering where the sixth one is, it turned out to be a bantam and was given away when it was 5 weeks old.
+It turned out to be a bantam and was given away when it was 5 weeks old.
 It was a Brahma and had the classic wonderful personality.
 In a flock of big girls she had to leave before she got left so far behind in size that she suffered the mean girls syndrome.

 Aren’t summer nights wonderful in Montana, we woke up to 39 yesterday.